Search by category, archive or keyword

 There is often one family member who assumes the role of “know it all” and thinks that they have all the answers.
 Quite frankly, it is most often a male family member and, most often, the father.

 Dad Won’t Get Help For Son or Daughter’s Substance Abuse Problems

 A father’s role is tough enough without having to deal with their child’s substance abuse issues.
 Fathers usually don’t have all the answers, nor are they supposed to.
 However, accepting this is difficult and is one of the many hurdles that family intervention counselors set out to overcome when meeting with families.

-Most often, the reason the father is avoiding the issues of substance abuse and addiction in a son or daughter because he wants save the day, but doesn’t know how to help.
+Most often, the reason the father is avoiding the issues of substance abuse and addiction in a son or daughter is that he wants to save the day but doesn’t know how to help.
 He doesn’t want to accept outside help from others.
 In cases where the addict has failed attempts at rehab in the past, it is often the father’s involvement that led to a failure to complete addiction treatment programs.

 If the drug and alcohol intervention is going to be successful, the interventionist needs to identify the roles — or potential role(s) — that each family member has or will assume.
 It can be beneficial for you, too, to know and understand the family roles and family systems associated with enabling and addiction within families.